zeroDivZero/notes-unity/notes/interface/Scene.md

 Hold down middle mouse button to pan.

-Hold down alt key and left mouse button to rotate.
+Hold down **Alt** key and left mouse button to rotate.

-Hold down right mouse button look around.
+Hold down right mouse button look around. **WASDQE** keys to move.

-Use wheel or hold down alt key and middle mouse button to zoom.
+Use wheel or hold down **Alt** key and middle mouse button to zoom.

-If getting lost, in Hierarchy double click on object to focus.
+If lost, in Hierarchy double click object to focus.

 ## Tools